-We see that on average $\bar{L}$ and $\sigma_L$ are consistently near zero for $\kappa_{inj}>\kappa_c$ and $\tau_w>3\tau$.
-The same tests were also conducted for the three laser system with all four unique coupling topologies as shown in Fig.~\ref{fig:inj_shape_3laser}.
+We see that on average $\mu(L)$ and $\sigma(L)$ are consistently near zero for $\kappa_\mathrm{inj}>\kappa_c$ and $\tau_w>3\tau$.
+The same tests were also conducted for the three-laser system with all four unique coupling topologies as shown in Fig.~\ref{fig:inj_shape_3laser}.

 We see that larger injection strengths are required for the three laser array because only one laser recieves the pulse and more power is required to influence the entire array.